Two stability theorems on plethysms of Schur functions: Introduction

 \subsection{Stability}

 In this paper we prove two theorems showing that certain sequences of plethysm coefficients are ultimately constant, with \emph{explicit} bounds for when stability occurs.
 We also give practical sufficient conditions for the stable value to be zero.
-These theorems include as special cases all stability results on plethysm products in the current literature, sometimes with new bounds when none were proved originally.
-For instance a special case of Theorem~\ref{thm:muStable}, first proved in \cite[p354]{BrionStability}, is that \smash{$\langle s_\nu \circ s_{\mu + M\kappa}, s_{\lambda + |\nu|M\kappa} \rangle$} is ultimately constant for large $M$, while a special case of Theorem~\ref{thm:nuStable} is a key motivating result, recently proved in \cite{LawOkitaniStability} without an explicit bound, that if $d$ is even then \smash{$\bigl\langle s_{\nu + (M)} \circ s_{(m)}, s_{\lambda + M(m-d) \,\sqcup\, (d^M)} \bigr\rangle$} is ultimately constant for large $M$.
-Our proofs are entirely combinatorial, using the plethystic semistandard signed tableaux defined in Definition~\ref{defn:plethysticSemistandardSignedTableau} below.
+These theorems include as special cases all stability results on the plethysm product of two Schur functions in the current literature, sometimes with new bounds when none were proved originally.
+For instance a special case of Theorem~\ref{thm:muStable}, first proved in \cite[p354]{BrionStability}, is that \smash{$\langle s_\nu \circ s_{\mu + M\kappa}, s_{\lambda + M|\nu|\kappa} \rangle$} is ultimately constant for large $M$, while a special case of Theorem~\ref{thm:nuStable} is a key motivating result, proved in \cite{LawOkitaniStability} without an explicit bound, that if~$d$ is even then \smash{$\bigl\langle s_{\nu + (M)} \circ s_{(m)}, s_{\lambda \,\sqcup\, (d^M) + M(m-d) } \bigr\rangle$} is ultimately constant for large $M$.
+Our proofs are entirely combinatorial, using the plethystic semistandard signed tableaux defined in Definition~\ref{defn:plethysticSemistandardSignedTableau}~below.